strongloop-archive/strong-gateway/README.md

 #### Test out https

+Open a browser and point to http://localhost:3000.
+You will see the browser to be redirected to https://localhost:3001.
+Please note your browser might complain about the SSL certificate as it is self-signed.
+It's safe to ignore the warning and proceed.

 #### Test out oAuth 2.0

-Open a browser and point it to https://localhost:3001/index.html

 ![home](home.png)